February 08, 2021

 Backup software solutions, by nature, require a high level of access to files, systems, virtual machines, databases, and other aspects of a computing environment.
 Hackers have been known to steal a backup administrator’s credentials as a backdoor to access systems and data.

 Backup files can be targets simply because backup file extensions, e.g. .BAK, are easy to find.
 Hackers may gain access to the backup software and either turn off or delete the backup files.

 It isn’t uncommon for backups to be encrypted.
 However, if an attacker gains access to this key, they have the ability to read the backup and/or change the key to make the data inaccessible.
 That’s why it is essential to follow backup encryption key best practices such as storing the key on a separate machine, physically secure that machine, etc.

-These are just a few of the risks backups face in the current cybersecurity landscape.
-To learn how to prepare your SMB clients for experiencing compromised backups, read our full eBook, Backup Under Attack: Protecting Your Last Line of Defense.
+These are just a few of the risks backups face in the current cyber security landscape.
+To learn how to prepare your SMB clients for experiencing compromised backups, read our full eBook, Backup Under Attack: Protecting Your Last Line of Defence.